lambdaclass/concrete/ROADMAP.md

 ### Task R-0125

-**Objective:** Keep the paper, website, README, and showcase manifest aligned with HMAC's actual claim: exact extracted source refines an independent SHA-256/HMAC spec under named assumptions and trusted backend boundaries.
+**Objective:** Keep the paper, website, README, and showcase manifest aligned with HMAC's actual claim: the stored-fingerprint extracted source body refines an independent SHA-256/HMAC spec under named assumptions and trusted backend boundaries.
+Until R-0004 lands its full `ProofSubjectDigest`, do not broaden “body-fresh” into “every signature, contract, dependency, and replay-context fact is pinned.”

 ### Task R-0126